 you may need to adjust job duties or even take time off from work while you heal.

-Your doctor will talk to you about activity restrictions you should follow after surgery.
+Your healthcare provider will talk to you about activity restrictions you should follow

 These problems may need to be treated.
-Talk to your doctor about what you should expect
+Talk to your healthcare provider about what

-and what problems mean you need to see your doctor right away.
+you should expect and what problems mean you need to see your healthcare provider

 Before you agree to the test or the procedure make sure you know: